What to know about Elon Musk's Neuralink, which put an implant into a human brain

 Elon Musk says his ambitious plan to let humans wirelessly connect their brains with phones and other devices has taken a new step, announcing that the first human has received a brain implant from his Neuralink company.

-The person, who wasn't identified, "is recovering well," Musk said via X, the former Twitter.
+The person, who wasn't identified, "is recovering well," Musk said via X, formerly known as Twitter.
 "Initial results show promising neuron spike detection," he added, referring to the cellular activity between our brains and our nervous systems.

 The news comes months after Neuralink began recruiting potential human test subjects for its clinical trial.
 The company got Food and Drug Administration approval for the trial last May, saying it wanted to enlist people ages 22 and above who are living with quadriplegia due to a spinal cord injury or amyotrophic lateral sclerosis (ALS), the disease that robs people of the ability to control their bodies.